morrownr/8814au/README.md

 make
 ```

-If secure boot is turned off:
+If secure boot is off:

 ```
 sudo make install